-Not all of these methods will appeal to you.
+Not all of these ways would appeal to all but it’s what works for me.
 You have to find your own comfort zone where you are most productive.

-Get mobile - if you have a smart phone or iPad use the notes function to write in.
-WordPress and Squarespace have apps that allows you to connect to your blogs and write draft posts.
+Get mobile – if you have a smart phone or ipad use the notes function to write in.
+WordPress also has an app which allows you to connect to your blogs and write draft posts.

-Being mobile for me is an easy option.
+Being mobile is the best option.
 It allows you to write anywhere.
-Fair enough the iPhone keyboard is tiny and not suitable for all but I can get enough content written and then edit it via the browser.
+Fair enough the iPhone keyboard is small or not suitable for all but I can get enough content written and then edit it via the browser later.